-Where the decision is made not to grant leave of absence in term time and the leave is taken without prior approval, or without application, each parent will be informed in writing of the decision to refer the matter to the local authority.
+Where the decision is made not to grant leave of absence in term time and the leave is taken without prior approval, or without application, a referral will be made to the local authority if a child is absent from school for 10 sessions over a 10-week period.
+Parents will be informed in writing of the decision to refer the matter to the local authority.